tzagim/tzbot/README.md

 # tzbot
 ### *please note:*
+version 3.x works with Telegram Python bot ver 21+

 version 2.x works with Telegram Python bot ver 20+

 version 1.X works with Telegram Python bot ver 13.15 and below!!

 ## Features
-#### Deleting join and leave messages
+#### Deleting join and leave messages and commands

-The bot must be granted deletion privileges in order to delete messages user leave or join the group.
+The bot must be granted deletion privileges in order to delete messages user leave or join the group, and also commands by users other than the bot owner.

 #### Auto Forwarder